pfsense/docs/source/vpn/openvpn/configuring-a-site-to-site-static-key-openvpn-instance.rst

 Info
 ----

-Both IPSec and OpenVPN may be enabled/in use at the same time, however, not for the same subnets.
-Any IPSec tunnel that references the same pair of subnets configured for use in OpenVPN must be disabled.
-IPSec and OpenVPN do not conflict otherwise.
+Both IPsec and OpenVPN may be enabled/in use at the same time, however, not for the same subnets.
+Any IPsec tunnel that references the same pair of subnets configured for use in OpenVPN must be disabled.
+IPsec and OpenVPN do not conflict otherwise.

 The way OpenVPN works is that one end of the tunnel needs to be the